tricks-gmbh/nova-aws-cloudwatch/README.md

 `aws.*` => Speaks for themselves

-`interface.date_time_format` => Set your display preference.
-This is based on MomentJS.
-Read the docs to discover how to format the datetime

 ## To do
 - [ ] Support multiple AWS Regions
 - [ ] Make table rows clickable